ESRTS/MATERIAL_Framework/README.md

 2) A autonomous driving application ([WATERS 2019 industrial challenge](https://archives.ecrts.org/fileadmin/WebsitesArchiv/ecrts2019/waters/waters-industrial-challenge/index.html))

 In all examples the hardware platform consist of two Raspberry Pi 4B nodes connected by an Ethernet network.

+The folder `TargetProject` contains the result of the code generation for all example projects.

 ### Brief description of the different examples

 1) `model_BBW_distributed`: The BBW application distributed on two nodes.
 Tasks are statically assigned to cores.